PaloAltoNetworks/prisma-cloud-docs/api/descriptions/images/scan_post.md

 Re-scan all images immediately.
 This endpoint returns the time that the scans were initiated.

-The following example command uses curl and basic auth to force Twistlock to re-scan all images:
+The following example command uses curl and basic auth to force Prisma Cloud Compute to re-scan all images:

 ```bash
 $ curl -k \